How to Manage Personal Stress When the World Feels Overwhelming

-How can we care about a city like San Francisco [let alone the rest of the world] when we are already overwhelmed by our own lives?
+How can we care about a city like San Francisco — let alone the rest of the world — when we are already overwhelmed by our own lives?

-In San Francisco alone, we’ve witnessed waves of protests downtown, labor strikes affecting public transit and university systems, ongoing housing instability, and visible economic shifts reshaping neighborhoods in real-time.
-Headlines cycle through tech layoffs, climate events, geopolitical conflict, and civic unrest — often before we’ve had time to metabolize the last story.
+In San Francisco alone, we’ve witnessed waves of protests downtown, labor strikes affecting public transit and university systems, ongoing housing instability, and visible economic shifts reshaping neighborhoods in real time.

 “It’s just hard to be a human right now.”